 - Vegan Zucchini Cookies.
 You can swap zucchini for the carrot in my Carrot Cookies, which are already vegan.
 OR, if you want to play around with this specific zucchini cookie recipe, you can experiment by using a flax egg, maple syrup, nondairy yogurt, and a nondairy buttery substitute.
 (I haven’t tested this yet, so please comment and let me know how it turns out if you do!)

 - Zucchini Cookies No Flour.
 Swap zucchini for the carrot in my Carrot Cookies.

 - Gluten Free Zucchini Cookies.
 Use a 1:1 GF baking blend like this one in place of the white whole wheat flour.

 Take advantage of summer’s bounty.
 Bake yourself, your friends, and your coworkers a batch of Zucchini Cookies with Chocolate Chips.
 It’s the right thing to do!

 Recommended Tools to Make Oatmeal Zucchini Cookies with Chocolate Chips

 - Favorite cookie sheets

-- Parchment paper (if you bake cookies often, these pre-cut sheets are totally worth the splurge.)
+- Parchment paper (if you use parchment paper to line baking sheets often, these pre-cut sheets are well worth it)